 Such covenants must be agreed to in writing.
-The company must justify the agreement as a protection of its legitimate interests.
-Further, the covenant must not prohibit the employee from working in his or her area of skill.
+The employer must justify the agreement as a protection of its legitimate interests.
+Further, the covenant must not prohibit the employee from working in their area of skill.
 The territorial scope and duration of non-compete covenants must be limited.
 Moreover, financial compensation should be provided in consideration of a non-compete covenant.
-If an employee is not compensated for his or her non-compete commitment, the covenant will not be enforceable, and he or she may claim damages for the limitation of the right to work that has been suffered.
+If an employee is not compensated for their non-compete commitment, the covenant will not be enforceable and they may claim damages for the limitation of the right to work that has been suffered.

 The maximum period for a non-compete covenant depends on the employment contract and the collective bargaining agreement, if any.
-Usually, it lasts between 12 and 24 months.
+Usually, it lasts for between 12 and 24 months.